The Work of Your Board of Education

 The regular monthly board meetings for the 2017-2018 school year will be held at 5:30 p.m.

 Place: Toledo Public Schools Educational Campus, 1609 N. Summit St.

 The Board desires citizens of the district to attend its sessions so that they may become better acquainted with the public schools and so that the Board may hear the ideas and wishes of the public.

 To permit citizens to be heard and at the same time conduct its meetings efficiently, the Board will hear from the public only at times scheduled for such comments and presentations on the meeting agenda.

 At each meeting, the agenda will set aside time when spokespersons for school-related organizations may comment or make presentations.
-Time also will be scheduled for presentations/comments by spokespersons for nonschool-related groups and individuals.
+Time also will be scheduled for presentations/comments by spokespersons for non-school related groups and individuals.
 Comments and presentations by school-related and nonschool-related spokespersons will be limited to three minutes per person and fifteen minutes per topic, except as additional time is granted.
-The Board President has the discretion to modify the time limits outlined in the prior sentence.
-The Board President may, if requested by the public, schedule a special meeting for the purpose of hearing public comment on a specific topic.
+The Board president has the discretion to modify the time limits.
+The Board president may, if requested by the public, schedule a special meeting for the purpose of hearing public comment on a specific topic.